apollographql/apollo/docs/source/tutorial/mutations.md

 ## What is the useMutation hook?

-The `useMutation` Hook is another important building block in an Apollo app.
+The `useMutation` hook is another important building block in an Apollo app.
 It leverages React's [Hooks API](https://reactjs.org/docs/hooks-intro.html) to provide a function to execute a GraphQL mutation.
 Additionally, it tracks the loading, completion, and error state of that mutation.

 Updating data with a `useMutation` Hook from `@apollo/react-hooks` is very similar to fetching data with a `useQuery` Hook.
 The main difference is that the first value in the `useMutation` result tuple is a **mutate function** that actually triggers the mutation when it is called.
 The second value in the result tuple is a result object that contains loading and error state, as well as the return value from the mutation.
 Let's see an example: